 “Oh for Pete’s sake,” she flustered.
 “I never said any such thing.”
 Not entirely convincing, she shrugged, offering what she deemed to be a logical defense.
 “I dunno, maybe when you ran off they got excited and wriggled free somehow.”

 “Think so?
 Try again woman.”
 He pointed at the hounds.
 “Take another look— a good look.”
-Butch slid two fingers under one of their collars.
+Butch slid two fingers under Pepper's collar.
 “Where’s his leash?
 Do you see a leash— on any of ‘em?
 Who the hell do you suppose unsnapped the heavy clasps from all four turnbuckles?”